PX4/PX4-user_guide/en/dronecan/README.md

 # DroneCAN

 [DroneCAN](https://dronecan.github.io/) is a open software communication protocol for flight controllers and other [CAN](../can/README.md) devices on a vehicle to communicate with each other.

-It supports many different sensors and actuators connected over CAN.
-Connecting peripherals over DroneCAN has many benefits, including simpler wiring, telemetry/feedback from servos and ESCs, wiring redundancy, and more reliable performance (especially over longer wires on large vehicles).
+Connecting peripherals over DroneCAN has many benefits, including: support for many different sensors and actuators, simple wiring, telemetry/feedback from servos and ESCs, wiring redundancy, and more reliable performance (especially over longer wires on large vehicles).
 Additionally, it allows the user to configure and update the firmware of all CAN-connected devices centrally through PX4.

 :::note